EmmyBruynseels/PollutionProject-front/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.1.

+## After Cloning

+Run `npm install --save` in the root directory to automatically install all necessary dependencies.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --open` or `ng s -o` to start a development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding